As you prepare to file your taxes, please keep in mind some helpful tax deductions and credits that may apply to your

 First off, many families filing are a bit confused over what exactly tax deductions and credits are.
 While they can both help you with your tax obligation, there are differences.
 Tax deductions lower the income that is eligible to be taxed, which may lower your tax bracket.
 Tax credits, on the other hand, actually reduce your taxes owed, dollar for dollar.

 There are two types of credits: non-refundable and refundable.
 A non-refundable tax credit will decrease your income tax owed and possibly eliminate it.
 You do not get a refund from it if your credit is more than your income tax owed.
 With the refundable tax credit, as the name implies, not only can you reduce or eliminate your income taxes, if it totals more than you owe, you can get a tax refund for the difference.

 Tax Deductions for Families

 If you’re looking at reducing how much of your income is taxed, here are some tax deductions you may want to check out to see if you qualify for them.

-- Exemptions for Dependents: If you have dependent, such as a child, then you can claim an exemption worth $4,050 in 2016($4,000 in 2015).
+- Exemptions for dependents: If you have a dependent, such as a child, then you can claim an exemption worth $4,050 for 2016.
 You must have a social security number for your dependent.

 - Charitable contributions: Many of us keep receipts for charitable donations, but did you also include the supplies you purchased to help a non-profit organization?

 Tax Credit for Families

-While there are many tax credits available, the most common that help families are Earned Income Credit, Child Tax Credit, and Child and Dependent Care Credit.
+While there are many tax credits available, the most common that help families are the Earned Income Tax Credit, Child Tax Credit, and Child and Dependent Care Credit.
 I’ll briefly discuss the benefits of each, so you can get an idea of whether they apply to your family’s situation or not.

 - Earned Income Credit: Depending on your income and your family size, you may be able to take advantage of this big tax credit.
 For example, for 2016 taxes, the maximum credit for a family with 3 or more qualifying children is $6,269.